ikekou/orca-touchdesigner-pilot-tox/README.md

 # orca-touchdesigner-pilot-tox

 I wanted to operate TouchDesigner and Pilot from ORCA.
-This is a tox that links ORCA, TouchDesigner and Pilot.
+This is a simple tox that links ORCA, TouchDesigner, and Pilot.
 It receives UDP from Orca and parses it into CHOPs, and proxy to Pilot.

 hundredrabbits/Orca: Esoteric Programming Language